Fresh Scrutiny For Fox's Tucker Carlson As Top Writer Quits Over Bigoted Posts

 On Monday, Carlson is set to address the growing controversy, which led to the resignation of the writer, Blake Neff, after questions were raised by CNN's Oliver Darcy.
 It also led to a condemnation of Neff's views by the network's chief executive.

-In a statement, Fox News CEO Suzanne Scott and President and Executive Editor Jay Wallace called the postings "horrific racist, misogynistic and homophobic behavior."
-Neff had, among other things, assailed the intelligence of Black Americans, Africans immigrants and Asian Americans, according to CNN.
+In an internal memo, Fox News CEO Suzanne Scott and President and Executive Editor Jay Wallace called the postings "horrific racist, misogynistic and homophobic behavior."
+Neff had, among other things, assailed the intelligence of Black Americans, African immigrants and Asian Americans, according to CNN.
 He also repeatedly demeaned a woman, posting details about her dating life and mocking her on personal terms.

 Carlson has publicly cited the importance of the value of Neff's work on his show and for Carlson's earlier book.
 The host has courted criticism repeatedly for severe rhetoric, especially toward people of color, immigrants and women.